Skip to main content

 2023 Sep 14th

-Food and Drink Spills: Not to blame everything on the kids, but if one of them decides they don't want the pickle on their hamburger, they may stuff it down between the seats where it will lay and rot until it stinks.
-Likewise, drink spills that aren't cleaned up immediately, especially milk, will curdle and start to smell.
+Not to blame everything on the kids, but if one of them decides they don't want the pickle on their burger and shoves it between the seats, you might not find it until it starts to rot.
+Similarly, spilled drinks—especially milk—can soak into carpets and curdle, leaving behind a nasty smell.

 Why Odors in Your Car are a Problem